-The Client then sends the RS (either directly via Direct interfaces, via a VPN for VPNed interfaces, via an access router for ANET interfaces or via INET encapsulation for INET interfaces) then waits up to RetransTimer milliseconds for an RA message reply (see Section 3.12.3) (retrying up to MAX_RTR_SOLICITATIONS).
+The Client then sends the RS (either directly via Direct interfaces, via a VPN for VPNed interfaces, via an access router for ANET interfaces or via INET encapsulation for INET interfaces) then waits up to RetransTimer milliseconds for an RA message reply (see Section 3.12.3) (retrying up to MAX\RTR\SOLICITATIONS).
 If the Client receives no RAs, or if it receives an RA with Router Lifetime set to 0, the Client SHOULD abandon attempts through the first candidate FHS Proxy/Server and try another Proxy/Server.
 Otherwise, the Client processes the prefix information found in the RA message.

 When the Client processes an RA, it first performs OAL reassembly and decapsulation if necessary then creates a NCE with the Proxy/Server's ADM-LLA as the network-layer address and the Proxy/Server's encapsulation and/or link-layer addresses as the link-layer address.
+The Client then caches the FMT/SRT/LHS/L2ADDR information from the Interface Attributes for omIndex 0 included in the RA, and uses these values in the Interface Attributes it includes in any future IPv6 ND messages while still associated with this Proxy/Server.
 The Client next records the RA Router Lifetime field value in the NCE as the time for which the Proxy/Server has committed to maintaining the MNP in the routing system via this underlying interface, and caches the other RA configuration information including Cur Hop Limit, M and O flags, Reachable Time and Retrans Timer.
 The Client then autoconfigures MNP-LLAs for any delegated MNPs and assigns them to the OMNI interface.
 The Client also caches any MSPs included in Route Information Options (RIOs) [RFC4191] as MSPs to associate with the OMNI link, and assigns the MTU value in the MTU option to the underlying interface.